 - conference -

-Original, unpublished research papers can be submitted through easychair system.
-They will be peer reviewed and after acceptance and presentation during the TFML conference published in Schedae Informaticae Journal.
+- original, unpublished research paper, which will be peer reviewed and after acceptance and presentation during the TFML conference published in Schedae Informaticae Journal.

-Papers should be prepared in English, according to the Schedae Informaticae template (LaTeX template
+All submissions should be prepared in English, according to the Schedae Informaticae template